emmawalshdev/The-Book-bar/README.md

 3. I want to be able to sort the entire database, so that I can view all books.

-4. I want to be able to login or register for an account on the website, so that I can access my profile, upload books add reviews.
+4. I want to be able to login or register for an account on the website, so that I can access my profile, upload books and add reviews.

 5. I want to see a snapshot of activity on my profile, so that I can quicky see my recent contributions.